saravanan30erd/opendistro_standalone_installation/README.md

 - Can be deployed on baremetal and VMs(AWS EC2)
 - Supports most popular **Linux distributions**(Centos7, RHEL7)
 - Install and configure the Apache2.0 opensource elasticsearch and kibana
-- Install and configure opendistro security plugin using standalone install method
+- Install and configure the below opendistro plugins using standalone install method
+    - Security
+    - Anomaly Detection
+    - Job Scheduler
+    - Alerting
+    - SQL
+    - Index State Management
 - Configure TLS/SSL for elasticsearch transport layer(Nodes to Nodes communication) and REST API layer
 - Generate self-signed certificates to configure TLS/SSL for elasticsearch
 - Configure the Internal Users Database with limited users and user-defined passwords